stianloader/GslStarplane/README.md

 ## Including the plugin

-**WARNING:** When publishing your code online you should make extra sure to NOT include the `build` directory.
-GslStarplane pushes deobfuscated jars to it.
+**WARNING:** When publishing your code online with this plugin enabled, you should make extra sure to NOT include the `build` directory.
+GslStarplane pushes deobfuscated jars which have a copyright on them to it.

 GslStarplane functions as a gradle plugin, so it first needs to be applied on a gradle project in order to work.
 Under groovy you can do it by adding